yiiext/activerecord-relation-behavior/README.md

 ```

-# Run the unit test
+## Run the unit test

-This behavior is covered by unit test with 100% code coverage (ECompositeDbCriteria is currently not covered since composite pks are not fully supported yet).
+This behavior is covered by unit tests with 100% code coverage (ECompositeDbCriteria is currently not covered since composite pks are not fully supported yet).
 To run the unit tests you need [phpunit](https://github.com/sebastianbergmann/phpunit#readme) installed
 and the test class requires php 5.3 or above.